jqzhang111/LEiDA_python/README.md

 03_index.py: calculate index for each brain state including fractional occupancy, dwell time, markov chain trainsition matrix, community for each cluster(k from 2 to 20), correlation with yeo7/yeo17(using 'dice_correlation.py' in https://github.com/neurodata/neuroparc/tree/master/scripts)

-04_permutation_test.py: assess differences on measures using a permutation-based t test(5000 permutations and alpha = 0.05 for a standard threshold )
+04_permutation_test.py: assess differences on measures using a permutation-based t test(5000 permutations and alpha = 0.05 for a standard threshold)

+05_visualize.py: visualization for result.